Official Rules

 In constructing your bill or resolution, be sure that the following procedures are followed:

 1. Use this VHSL Student Congress website to ensure proper submission of legislation.
-For regional tournaments, each regional page linked at the left (Group A, Group AA and Group AAA) will contain drop down boxes that list the high schools in each region.
+For regional, super-regional and state tournaments, the bottom of the each tournament page, linked above, will contain drop down boxes that list the high schools in each region.
 To submit your legislation, select your high school name and you will be automatically redirected to the proper submission form for your region.
-For State Congress, all submission links will be located on the VHSL State Congress linked at the left.
 All legislation must be typed, double-spaced, and no longer than one page.
 Each line of a bill or resolution must also be numbered.
-The web site will number the lines automatically for you.

 2. The first words of a bill are "Be it enacted."
 The first words of a resolution are "Be it resolved."
 As you begin to enter your legislation on the web submission form, a drop-down box on the form will let you select “Be it enacted” or “Be it resolved” so there is no need to type it separately.
 A resolution may be preceded by one or more whereas clauses but bills and joint resolutions never have them.